ehetherington/libtinylogger/guide/json-formatter.md

 Finding the timezone varies depending on Linux distro.
 And each particular system may have its configuration modified.
 And the user can override the system default by setting the TZ variable in the environment.
-For these reasons, supporting timezone must be enabled at compile time.
+For these reasons, supporting timezone may be disabled at compile time.

 If this feature is enabled, the timezone will be appended only if a matching zoneinfo file in the zoneinfo database directory exists following the rules